 Tip #1: Read stuff in English day in and day out

 How to improve English, step one: just read.
 Articles on the Internet, books, catalogs, eBooks or manuals will all come in handy.
 But here is what, choose high quality over poorly written works.
 Something along the lines of novels, newspaper articles, encyclopedias, that kind of stuff.

 And make a habit out of it.
 Pay attention to how the sentences are structured, what phrases are used, how the authors switch from one idea to another, and everything in between.
 In other words, don’t just skim through the text.
 Peruse each paragraph.

 Tip #2: Put down collocations you like and try to implement them in your writing

 Another important piece of advice on improving your English writing skills is to take notes while reading.
 Here is what I did a few years back.
 Before putting together an article, I usually researched the topic fully (I still do that today.)
 I made it a point to pick a few blog posts, copy every phrase I like, and paste it into a text document.

 What I also did was to highlight the most essential parts of the sentences so I could easily find what I need.
 As well as that I’d bold, underline or italicize text whenever I felt like it was necessary.

 Adding sentence after sentence, the file soon became a massive building block of my writing expertise.
-I put in there synonyms of words that I didn’t know about, idioms that were relevant to the topics I scribbled about, popular collocations, and whatnot.
+I put in there synonyms of words that I hand’t heard of, idioms that were relevant to the topics I scribbled about, popular collocations, and whatnot.
 But they didn’t just sit in that document.
 I often went through the list to memorize the constructions so I could apply the new information to my writing assignments.
 And I referred to it when in need.